AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cicd.md

 ## Bring your own CI/CD

-Although GitHub is the recommended CI/CD platform, it is possible to use other CI/CD platforms.
-You will need to refer to the CI/CD platform's documentation for secrets management and workflow creation, because the syntax of the workflow and variables will be different for each platform.
+Although GitHub is the recommended CI/CD platform, you can use other CI/CD platforms.
+Refer to the alternative CI/CD platform's documentation for secrets management and workflow creation, because the syntax of the workflow and variables will be different for each platform.

 When using your own CI/CD platform, there are two important considerations: